taichi-dev/taichi-aot-demo/tutorial.md

 # Tutorial: Embedding Taichi in C++ application

-As Python becomes the de facto language for a wide variety of areas like scientific computation, image processing and deep learning, deploying alogirthms written in Python in production is now a common challenge for many industries.
-Taichi's Python frontend provides easy-to-write syntax which makes writing performant parallel code really simple.
-And Taichi also offers a runtime library (TiRT) and C interface so that kernels written in Python can be embedded into a real application.
+Taichi's Python frontend provides easy-to-write syntax which greatly simplifies the process of writing performant parallel computing code, but deploying these alogirthms written in Python into production can be yet another challenge.
+To bridge the gap between Python and industry, Taichi offers a runtime library (TiRT) with C interface so that kernels written in Python can be embedded into a real application.
 In this tutorial, we'll walkthrough the steps to deploy a Taichi program in an C++ application.

 ## Overview